j-berg-au/BOUNDLESS/content/Notes.md

 - Teleports
 - Minor Illusion
 - Just look at D&D cantrips honestly
+- Lights?
+- Ice?
+Cryokinesis?
+Extend to Earth and Lightning?
 ### Prophet
 ##### Combat
 ##### Narrative
 - Clear Stress
 - Animal Messenger
 - Progress towards healing Scars
+- A very limited "no, you can't die!".
+Must be activated in the same scene.
+Like a resuscitation
 # Classes
 - Riftcaller
 	- Can use body-block on all summons